General Terms and Conditions

 3 Conditions of Service Provision – Photo Production

-3.1 For more extensive shoots or productions, the general course of events will be agreed upon between both parties in advance.
-If the Client has specific wishes, these must be communicated to the Photographer.
+3.1 For more extensive shoots or productions, the general workflow shall be agreed upon between the parties in advance.
+If the Client has specific wishes or requirements, these must be communicated to the Photographer in a timely manner.
+For business productions, briefings, mood boards or shot lists must be submitted in writing in advance.

-3.2 The Client must ensure that the chosen location or venue is available and that photography/filming is permitted there on the agreed shoot date.
-The Client is responsible for obtaining the necessary consent, unless otherwise agreed in writing between the parties.
+3.2 The Client shall ensure that the chosen venue or location is available for use on the day of the agreed appointment and that photography or filming is permitted there.
+The Client is responsible for obtaining the relevant consent, unless otherwise agreed in writing between the parties.

-3.3 In the event that the Photographer prepares a cost estimate, please note that this is a non-binding estimate prepared on the basis of the information and requests provided by the Client.
-The actual expenses incurred can only be determined and invoiced after the shoot has been completed.
+3.3 In the event that the Photographer prepares a cost estimate, it should be noted that this constitutes a non-binding estimate of costs, prepared on the basis of the information and wishes provided by the Client.
+The actual effort incurred can only be determined and invoiced upon completion of the production.

-3.5 The images presented to the Client after the photo production are selected by MARTIN KOCH PHOTOGRAPHY.
-An individual agreement deviating from this principle is not possible.
+3.5 The images presented to the Client following the photo production are selected by MARTIN KOCH PHOTOGRAPHY.
+Any individual arrangement deviating from this principle must be agreed upon separately in writing.

 4 Conditions of Service Provision – Provision of Image Material

-4.1 All image material constitutes copyright-protected photographic works pursuant to § 2 para.
-1 no. 5 UrhG.
+4.1 All image material constitutes copyright-protected photographic works pursuant to Section 2 (1) No. 5 UrhG.

 4.2 The image material remains the property of the Photographer.
 The Client is prohibited from passing the material on to third parties.
-Any modification or further processing (e.g., photo compositing, montage, Instagram filters, lettering, color alterations, etc., or through electronic means to create a new copyright-protected work) of the delivered photographs is not permitted.
+Any modification or further processing (e.g. through photo compositing, montage, filters, lettering, colour alterations, etc., or through electronic means to create a new copyright-protected work) of the delivered photographs is not permitted unless a separate written agreement exists.

-4.3 Any complaints regarding delivered image material must be submitted within 4 days of receipt (for digital images, from the date access becomes possible).
-After this period, the image material is deemed to have been delivered in accordance with the contract.
+4.3 Any complaints regarding delivered image material must be submitted within 7 days of receipt (in the case of digital images, from the point at which access becomes available).
+After expiry of this period, the image material shall be deemed to have been received in accordance with the contract and in proper order.

-4.4 Complaints regarding the technical implementation or artistic design are excluded.
+4.4 Complaints relating to the technical execution or artistic design are excluded.

-4.5 Analogue image material must be returned promptly after use, and no later than 1 month.
+4.5 Analogue image material must be returned promptly after use, and no later than 1 month after use.
 Alternatively, the images may be purchased from the Photographer.
-The return shipment must be insured.
-The risk of loss or damage to the images is borne by the Client until they are received by the Photographer.
+Return shipment must be made with insurance cover.
+The Client bears the risk of loss or damage to the images until they are received by the Photographer.

-4.6 Digital image data made available solely for the Photographer’s review must be deleted after a one-month period, or the data carrier must be destroyed.
-Alternatively, the period of use may be extended against payment of an appropriate license fee.
+4.6 Digital image data made available solely for review by the Photographer must be deleted after a period of one month, or the data carrier must be destroyed.
+Alternatively, the period of use may be extended upon payment of an appropriate licence fee.

-4.7 The Client receives exclusively edited image material in high resolution in JPG format.
-The quantity is at the Photographer’s discretion and depends on the duration of attendance on the wedding day.
-The Photographer selects the photographs.
-For example, blurred shots, photos with closed eyes, or duplicate motifs are carefully curated out.
-The remaining photographs are digitally processed, meaning certain parameters (brightness, contrast, sharpness, color balance, etc.) are adjusted.
+4.7 The Client receives exclusively edited image material in high resolution JPG format.
+The quantity is at the Photographer’s discretion and depends on the scope and duration of the respective production.
+The Photographer carries out a selection of the photographs.
+Out-of-focus shots, images with closed eyes or duplicate motifs are carefully discarded.
+The remaining images are digitally processed, meaning that certain parameters are adjusted (brightness, contrast, sharpness, colour balance, etc.).

-4.8 After the files have been delivered, the Client is responsible for backing up the files.
+4.8 Following delivery of the files, the Client is solely responsible for backing up the data.
 The Client undertakes to test the functionality of the data carrier within 2 days of receipt and to create a backup copy of the data.

 5 Cancellation of Bookings Confirmed by the Client

-5.1 Once the Client has received a confirmation email from the Photographer, the Photographer holds that date exclusively for the Client and cannot accept any further bookings for that day.
+5.1 Once the Client has received a confirmation email from the Photographer, the Photographer reserves that date exclusively for the Client and is therefore unable to accept further bookings for that day.

-5.2 A reservation fee of 30% of the total amount (fees for wedding reportages) is due for this reservation.
-The invoice for this amount will be sent to the Client simultaneously with the confirmation email from the Photographer.
-This reservation fee will be credited toward the total if the entire booking proceeds.
-The reservation fee will be retained by the Photographer in the event of cancellation, as compensation for the fact that other bookings for that date could not be accepted.
+5.2 For wedding reportages, a reservation fee of 30% of the total amount becomes due upon receipt of the confirmation email.
+This fee will be credited against the total in the event of full completion of the commission and will be retained in the event of cancellation.
+It serves as compensation for the fact that other bookings for that date could not be accepted.

-5.3 Cancellation of the shoot is possible without additional costs up to 91 days before the agreed date.
-The reservation fee will be retained as described above.
+5.3 Cancellation of a booking is possible free of further charge up to 91 days prior to the agreed date.
+For wedding reportages, the reservation fee pursuant to Section 5.2 will be retained.

-5.4 In the event of cancellation from 90 days before the agreed date, 50% of the agreed fee is due.
+5.4 In the event of cancellation between 90 and 31 days prior to the agreed date, 50% of the agreed fee becomes due.

-5.6 If the Client books a comparable shoot at a later date within the same calendar year, the cancellation fees already paid will be credited toward it.
+5.6 Should the Client book a replacement date for an equivalent service within the same calendar year, any cancellation fees already paid will be credited in full against the new booking.

-6 Cancellation by the Photographer – Changes to the Shoot Schedule
+6 Cancellation by the Photographer – Changes to the Order Workflow

-6.1 If the Photographer is unable to fulfill the assignment due to force majeure (e.g., accident, illness) or is unable to deliver images within a previously specified deadline, the Client waives any claims for damages.
-The Photographer will endeavor to find a substitute photographer.
-MARTIN KOCH PHOTOGRAPHY is not liable if a substitute photographer, having accepted the assignment, subsequently cancels.
+6.1 Should the Photographer be unable to fulfil the commission due to force majeure (e.g. accident, illness), or be unable to deliver images by a previously indicated deadline, the Client waives any claims for damages.
+The Photographer will endeavour to find a substitute photographer.
+In the event that the substitute photographer cancels after having accepted the commission, MARTIN KOCH PHOTOGRAPHY shall not be held liable.

-6.2 Minor changes to the shoot schedule or a reasonable relocation of the shoot venue do not entitle the Client to a price reduction or withdrawal from the contract.
-If a shoot must be cancelled, any payments already made will be refunded promptly.
-Further claims are excluded, except in cases of intentional or grossly negligent conduct by MARTIN KOCH PHOTOGRAPHY.
+6.2 Minor changes to the production workflow or a reasonable relocation of the shooting location do not entitle the Client to a reduction in price or to withdraw from the contract.
+Should a commission need to be cancelled, any payments already made will be refunded promptly.
+Further claims are excluded, except in cases of intentional or grossly negligent conduct on the part of MARTIN KOCH PHOTOGRAPHY.

 7 Photography at Events/Weddings

-7.1 When photographing events, the Photographer draws attention to the fact that it is the Client’s (wedding couple’s, event organizer’s, etc.) responsibility to inform all attending guests that photography and/or filming will take place at the event.
-Guests who do not wish to be photographed or filmed must inform the organizer accordingly.
+7.1 When carrying out photography in the context of events of any kind (weddings, events, corporate functions, etc.), the Photographer draws attention to the fact that the Client (principal, organiser, company) is responsible for ensuring that all persons present are informed that photography or filming will take place at the event.
+Any person who does not wish to be photographed or filmed must notify the organiser accordingly.

-7.3 If the Client fails to provide the aforementioned information to their guests and/or the Photographer, the Client thereby indemnifies the Photographer against all claims brought by third parties regarding violations of their personal rights, etc.
+7.3 Should the Client fail to provide the aforementioned information to the persons present and/or to the Photographer, the Client hereby indemnifies the Photographer against all claims asserted by third parties in connection with any infringement of their personal rights.

-7.4 Furthermore, the Client must clarify in advance whether photography and/or filming is permitted at the respective venue (hotel, restaurant, church, etc.) and must obtain the consent of the owner.
+7.5 Furthermore, the Client shall clarify in advance whether photography or filming is permitted at the respective venue (hotel, restaurant, company premises, trade fair, church, etc.) and shall obtain the consent of the owner or the relevant authority.

-7.5 If the Client fails to make this inquiry and the owner or an authorized third party prohibits photography by the Photographer, the Client is liable for the full agreed fee.
+7.6 Should the Client fail to obtain such clarification and the owner or an authorised third party prohibits photography by the Photographer, the Client shall bear the full agreed fee.

-7.6 MARTIN KOCH PHOTOGRAPHY will be the only professional photographer engaged on the event day and shall have priority regarding the positioning of cameras and equipment over all other private individuals, photographers, videographers, and other service providers.
+7.7 MARTIN KOCH PHOTOGRAPHY shall be the sole professional photographer engaged at weddings and exclusively booked event productions, and shall have priority with regard to the positioning of cameras and equipment over all other private individuals, photographers, videographers and other service providers.
+For business productions, this applies accordingly to the agreed shooting area and time period.

-7.7 The Photographer reserves the right to cease photography if lasers are used by the DJ or the venue.
-Should the Client insist on the Photographer continuing work despite the continued use of lasers, the Client is liable for any resulting damage to the camera sensors of the Photographer and any assistants.
+7.8 The Photographer reserves the right to cease photography in the event that lasers are used by the DJ or the venue.
+Should the Client insist on the continuation of work despite the continued use of lasers, the Client shall be liable for any resulting damage to the camera sensors of the Photographer and any persons engaged by the Photographer to assist in fulfilling the contract.

 8 General Notes for Our Shoots

-As a client of MARTIN KOCH PHOTOGRAPHY, please read the following notes carefully and observe them:
+As a client of MARTIN KOCH PHOTOGRAPHY, we kindly ask you to read and observe the following notes carefully:

-8.1 Please arrive at the agreed shoot location no later than 15 minutes before the scheduled appointment.
-If you arrive late, this time will be deducted from the shoot duration.
+8.1 You should arrive at the agreed shooting location no later than 15 minutes before the scheduled appointment.
+Should you arrive late, this time will be deducted from the shooting duration.
 The Photographer reserves the right to deviate from this in individual cases.

 8.2 The Photographer accepts no liability for valuables brought to the shoot.

-8.3 Please remember to bring sufficient refreshments (drinks and a snack) for a break during longer shoots.
+8.3 Please remember to bring sufficient refreshments (drinks and a snack) for a break during longer productions.
+For multi-day business productions, the Client is responsible for providing catering for the Photographer, unless otherwise stipulated in the offer.

-9.1 The images are fundamentally subject to basic optimization by the Photographer.
-Extensive retouching (e.g., changes to body shape such as slimming arms or face, reducing the nose, removing skin blemishes, smoothing hair, or visually reducing body weight by several kilograms) represents considerable additional effort and must be commissioned and remunerated separately by the Client.
+9.1 Images are generally subject to basic optimisation by the Photographer.
+Extensive retouching (e.g. alterations to body shape such as slimming of arms or face, reduction of the nose, removal of skin blemishes, or the visual reduction of body weight by several kilograms) represents a significant additional effort, which the Client must commission and remunerate separately.

-9.3 The right to file complaints regarding processed images exists for 4 days.
-After this period, the Client is deemed to have accepted the images as compliant and contractual.
+9.4 The right to raise complaints regarding edited images exists for a period of 7 days.
+After expiry of this period, the Client shall be deemed to have accepted the images as proper and compliant with the contract.

 10 Rights of Use and Copyright

-10.1 MARTIN KOCH PHOTOGRAPHY holds the copyright to all photographs taken, pursuant to copyright law.
+10.1 MARTIN KOCH PHOTOGRAPHY holds the copyright to all photographic works created, in accordance with copyright law.

-10.2 Photographs are created fundamentally for the Client’s private use.
-The Client receives a simple, non-transferable, temporally and geographically unlimited license to use the images created for them privately.
-In the case of application photographs, the submission to third parties is considered standard use.
-Reproduction, modification, and distribution of the photographs is not permitted.
-Use as a profile picture on social media is also permitted, provided correct attribution of authorship is included.
+10.2 Photographs are generally created for the Client’s private use, unless otherwise agreed.
+The Client is granted a simple, non-transferable, temporally and geographically unrestricted licence to use the images created for them for private purposes.
+Reproduction, modification and distribution of the photographs is not permitted.
+Use as a profile picture on social media is permitted, provided that correct attribution of authorship is given.

-10.3 If the Client wishes to use the photographs commercially, e.g., for their company website, for advertising purposes, on flyers, or on social media, this must be agreed separately within the framework of a licensing agreement specifying the purposes for which usage rights are granted.
+10.5 Should the Client wish to use photographs commercially that were originally created for private use (e.g. wedding photographs on a company website, for advertising purposes, on flyers or on social media for commercial purposes), this must be agreed separately within the framework of a licence agreement.

-10.4 The Photographer grants the Client usage rights to the intellectual property rights pertaining to the services rendered by MARTIN KOCH PHOTOGRAPHY exclusively for the specifically agreed use.
-The scope of such grants of rights is determined exclusively by the contractual agreement and the purpose of the contract in spatial, temporal, and substantive terms. § 31 para.
-5 UrhG applies accordingly to all services not protected by copyright.
+10.6 The Photographer grants the Client usage rights to the intellectual property rights in the services provided by MARTIN KOCH PHOTOGRAPHY exclusively for the specifically agreed use.
+The scope of such grants of rights is determined exclusively by the contractual agreement and the purpose of the contract in terms of geography, time and subject matter.
+Section 31 (5) UrhG applies by analogy to all services not protected by copyright.
 A transfer of rights only takes place to the extent expressly agreed in writing.
-The Client acquires the contractually agreed rights only upon full payment of all claims arising from the order.
+The Client acquires the contractually agreed rights only upon full payment of all outstanding amounts arising from the commission.

-10.5 The Photographer retains ownership of the negatives, the raw image files, and any digital data carriers created for the execution of the Client’s order.
+10.7 Ownership of the negatives, raw image files and digital data carriers created for the purpose of fulfilling the Client’s commission remains with the Photographer.

-10.6 Upon request by the Photographer, the Client is obligated to provide information about the scope of use of the services.
+10.8 Upon request by the Photographer, the Client is obliged to provide information regarding the extent to which the services have been used.

-10.8 The transfer of rights granted to the Client to third parties, or use for purposes other than those contractually agreed (e.g., sharing with florists or venues), requires separate written consent from the Photographer in each individual case.
+10.12 The transfer of rights granted to the Client to third parties, or use for purposes other than those contractually agreed, requires the separate written consent of the Photographer in each individual case.

 11 Obligations to Cooperate – Deadlines and Force Majeure

-11.1 Delivery dates and deadlines for the handover of images specified for MARTIN KOCH PHOTOGRAPHY are always subject to change and only binding if expressly agreed in writing as fixed dates in individual cases.
-The Photographer endeavors to make the images available within 4 weeks.
+11.1 Delivery dates and deadlines set for MARTIN KOCH PHOTOGRAPHY regarding the handover of images are always non-binding and are only binding if expressly agreed in writing as fixed deadlines in the individual case.
+The Photographer endeavours to make the images available within 4 weeks.
+For business productions with agreed delivery deadlines (e.g. for campaign launches or trade fair appearances), alternative deadlines may be agreed in writing.

-11.3 Force majeure, unavoidable circumstances, or other unforeseeable, serious, and unforeseeable events that significantly impede or temporarily make it impossible to provide the service entitle the relevant party to postpone the fulfillment of the service for the duration of the impediment and a reasonable start-up period.
+11.4 Force majeure, unavoidable circumstances or other unforeseeable, serious and unattributable events that materially impede or temporarily prevent the provision of services entitle the affected party to postpone the fulfilment of the service by the duration of the impediment plus a reasonable lead-in period.

 12 Remuneration

-12.1 Invoicing is based on the fees specified in the respective offer by the Photographer.
+12.1 Invoicing is based on the fees stated by the Photographer in the respective offer.

 13 Invoicing and Retention of Title

-13.2 Until full payment of the order, the Photographer retains all ownership rights and usage rights to the work results, products already handed over to the Client, or other services.
+13.2 Until full payment of the commission has been received, the Photographer retains all ownership rights and usage rights to the work results, products already handed over to the Client, or other services rendered.

 13.3 Invoices are due for payment within 14 days.
-After this period, the Photographer is entitled, without prejudice to other claims, to charge default interest at the rate applicable under § 288 BGB.
+After expiry of the aforementioned period, the Photographer is entitled, without prejudice to any other claims, to charge default interest at the applicable rate pursuant to Section 288 BGB.

 14 Assignment of Contract

-MARTIN KOCH PHOTOGRAPHY is entitled to engage subcontractors in their own name for the provision of the agreed services or parts thereof, without requiring separate consent from the Client.
-The Photographer’s liability for the services remains unaffected.
+MARTIN KOCH PHOTOGRAPHY is entitled to engage subcontractors in its own name for the purpose of fulfilling the agreed services or parts thereof, without requiring separate consent from the Client.
+The Photographer’s liability for the services rendered remains unaffected.

 15 Confidentiality

-The contracting parties shall maintain confidentiality regarding all information that is to be treated as confidential and that comes to their knowledge in the context of the contractual relationship, and shall only use it vis-à-vis third parties with the prior written consent of the other party.
-The Client agrees that the personal data required for business transactions will be stored.
-The Photographer undertakes to treat all information that comes to their knowledge in the context of the order as confidential.
+15.1 The contracting parties shall maintain confidentiality with regard to all information that is to be treated as confidential and that comes to their knowledge in the course of the contractual relationship, and shall only disclose such information to third parties with the prior written consent of the other party.

 16 Liability and Limitation Periods

-16.1 The Photographer’s liability to the Client for damages, except in cases involving injury to body, life, or health, and in cases of breach of material contractual obligations, is limited to intent or gross negligence.
+16.1 The Photographer’s liability to the Client for damages is limited to cases of intent or gross negligence, except in cases involving injury to body, life or health, or breach of material contractual obligations.

-16.2 In all other respects, the Photographer’s liability is limited to typical and foreseeable damages up to the amount of the deposit paid or the invoice total.
-Reimbursement of foreseeable, typically incurred damages is also limited.
+16.2 In all other respects, the Photographer’s liability is limited to foreseeable and contract-typical damages up to the amount of the deposit paid or the invoice total.
+Compensation for foreseeable, typically arising damages is likewise limited.
 Liability for indirect damages is excluded.

 16.3 Every photographer has their own artistic style.
-The Client can form an impression of this on the MARTIN KOCH PHOTOGRAPHY website and during the preliminary consultation, and may express their own wishes in advance.
-The artistic and technical design is solely the responsibility of the Photographer.
-If the Client subsequently disagrees with the technical and/or artistic design, this does not constitute a material defect within the meaning of § 434 BGB or § 633 BGB.
+The Client may form an impression of this on the MARTIN KOCH PHOTOGRAPHY website and during preliminary discussions, and may express their own wishes in advance.
+Artistic and technical decisions rest solely with the Photographer.
+Should the Client subsequently disagree with the technical and/or artistic execution, this does not constitute a material defect within the meaning of Section 434 BGB or Section 633 BGB.

-16.4 The Photographer is not liable for violations of the rights of persons or objects depicted, unless a corresponding property release exists.
+16.4 The Photographer accepts no liability for the infringement of rights of persons or objects depicted, unless a corresponding Property Release or Model Release is in place.

-16.5 The Photographer is not liable for third-party claims against the Client arising from the context of images and texts created by the Photographer.
-The presentation of images in a specific context is the sole responsibility of the Client.
+16.5 The Photographer accepts no liability for claims by third parties against the Client arising from the association of images created by the Photographer with specific texts or contexts.
+The presentation of images in a particular context is solely the Client’s responsibility.

-16.6 If the Photographer is held liable by third parties for injunctive relief or damages in connection with edited images provided by the Client, the Client shall indemnify the Photographer from liability and reimburse the Photographer for all expenses incurred in legal defense.
-The Photographer’s claim to remuneration remains unaffected.
+16.6 Should the Photographer be subject to claims for injunctive relief or damages by third parties in connection with edited images provided by the Client, the Client shall indemnify the Photographer against such liability and reimburse the Photographer for all costs incurred in legal defence.
+The Photographer’s right to remuneration remains unaffected.

-16.7 The Photographer is only liable for loss of data if the conditions for liability exist and the loss could not have been prevented by appropriate data backup measures taken by the Client.
+16.7 The Photographer shall only be liable for the loss of data if the conditions for liability are met and the loss could not have been prevented by appropriate data backup measures on the part of the Client.

-16.8 The Photographer is not liable for the availability or correct functioning of infrastructure, software, or internet transmission routes that are not within the Photographer’s area of responsibility.
+16.8 The Photographer accepts no liability for the availability or correct functioning of infrastructure, software or internet transmission paths that are outside the Photographer’s area of responsibility.

-16.11 The above limitations of liability apply accordingly to employees or legal representatives of the Photographer and to third parties engaged by the Photographer.
+16.11 The foregoing limitations of liability apply equally to employees or legal representatives of the Photographer as well as to third parties engaged by the Photographer.

 17 Storage of Negatives and Liability for Image Quality

-17.1 The Photographer may store the digital negatives for up to 4 years.
-After this period, the Photographer is entitled to delete them irrevocably.
-However, the Photographer is not obligated to retain a copy of the images in the event of loss by the Client.
-The Client is responsible for backing up the data.
+17.1 The Photographer is entitled to retain digital raw data for up to 4 years.
+After this period, the Photographer is entitled to delete such data irreversibly.
+The Photographer is not obliged to retain a copy of the images to cover potential data loss on the part of the Client.
+The Client is solely responsible for backing up the data.

-17.3 In the case of reproductions, reorders, and enlargements, color differences compared to the original or the initial images may occur.
-This is not a defect in the work, and no complaint is justified on this basis.
+17.3 In the case of reproductions, reorders and enlargements, colour variations compared to the original or the initial images may occur.
+This does not constitute a defect in the work and does not give rise to a right of complaint.

 18 Right of Withdrawal